Here's what you may not know about Obamacare

-As Republicans prepare to take over the White House and both houses of Congress next month, they've got President Barack Obama's signature legislation squarely in their sights.
+Republicans are returning to Congress on Tuesday with President Barack Obama's signature health care law squarely in their sights.

 Here are five important things to know about Obamacare: